Evidence has demonstrated that

 Studies conducted have demonstrated that HerSwab™ (the Eve Kit collection device) is non-inferior to a physician collected sample, and is acceptable to patients.
 To read more about the research behind Eve Kit, click here.

-Yes, Eve Kit is approved by Health Canada as a Class 2 medical device (MDL license 94847).
+Yes, Eve Kit is licensed by Health Canada as a Class 2 medical device (MDL license 94847).

-Samples collected are processed at an accredited hospital lab in Toronto on the Roche Cobas 4800 platform.
+Samples collected are processed at an ISO 15189 accredited lab using molecular diagnostics technology.

 Positive results for Chlamydia and Gonorrhea are reported by the lab to public health authorities for surveillance and follow up.
 Patients must consent to their result potentially being shared with public health prior to ordering a kit.

-Each patient who passes the risk assessment and consent process is assigned to one of Eve Kit’s partner physicians, who assumes the patient’s care.
+Each patient who passes the risk assessment and consent process is assigned to one of our partner physicians, who assumes the patient’s care.
 A requisition form for the test is then created digitally and sent to the lab.
 Interested in working with us?
 Click here.